Clinical Updates in Reproductive Health

 Recommendation:

-• Alternatively, mifepristone 200mg orally followed 1-2 days later by misoprostol 800mcg buccally, sublingually or vaginally may be used; the dose of misoprostol may be repeated to achieve abortion success.
+- Mifepristone 200mg orally followed 1-2 days later by misoprostol 800mcg buccally, sublingually or vaginally.
+The dose of misoprostol can be repeated to achieve abortion success.

 Strength of recommendation: Strong